 What Is OSHA?

 OSHA is an acronym for Occupational Safety and Health Administration, an agency of the U.S. Department of Labor.
 Its mission is “to assure safe and healthful working conditions for working men and women by setting and enforcing standards and providing training, outreach, education, and assistance.”
 OSHA came into existence as an outcome of the Occupational Safety and Health Act of 1970, which outlines the responsibilities of employers and workers, which include training, hazard recognition, and reporting along with any legal responsibilities.
+These responsibilities are to protect workers from injury, risk, and unfair practices.
+Workplaces have to follow OSHA guidelines and those that don’t risk facing legal action from employees (via an employment law firm) or from other outside parties.

 Warehouses hold significant amounts of tools and machinery operated by the hands of workers.
 Some of these laborers are tasked with performing hazardous jobs, which involve the use of dangerous equipment.
 The risks associated with such kinds of occupation include chemical explosions, electrical shocks, burns and electrocution, and other serious injuries.

 Moreover, it is common for warehouses to have a lot of electrical appliances installed.
 These could include everything from emergency lighting systems to emergency exit signage, equipment that regulates the temperature, and similar others.
 However, whenever electrical machinery is installed in an industrial setting, it’s imperative that the warehouse is regularly inspected.
 Necessary repairs or upgrades are completed in order to keep the equipment in its best condition and therefore, safe to use for employees.
+Additionally, an employer should provide proper training to their employees via a Safety Management Group.
+This ensures that the employees know how to work around the equipment, what pitfalls to avoid, etc. and the employer does not come under direct fire if there is an accident.

 Failure To Wear Proper Equipment